Cook time1 hours 0 minutes

 1) In a small bowl, add the water, honey and yeast.
 Let it sit for a few minutes until the yeast is activated.

-2) In the bowl of a standing mixer, fitted with a dough hook attachment, add flour, milk powder, oats, salt and the yeast milk mixture.
+2) In the bowl of a standing mixer, fitted with a dough hook attachment, add flour, milk powder, oats, butter, salt and the yeast milk mixture.

 3) Knead the dough for just a few minutes or until it comes together.